 for those companies that invest in design and marketing, investing wisely is key

 So what is the ‘right’ amount to invest in design and marketing?
-First off, lets clarify this a bit.
+First off, lets get some clarity on this.
 This ‘budget’ should encompass everything that goes towards talking to the outside world.
 Everything from advertising, social media and sponsorship to printing, merchandising and PR.
-This cost needs to cover everything which falls into this ‘catch-all’ arena of talking to the world.
-The figure should include everything from concept development, meetings and presentations all the way through to production.
-It should even include your time, as your time is valuable.
-And when you are thinking about your time, think about what your business needs are in terms of your time.
+This investment needs to cover everything which falls into this ‘catch-all’ arena of talking to the world.

-The next thing we should clear up is that the word ’spend’ makes all this seem like an expense.
+The next thing we should clear up is that the word ’spend’.
+This word makes all this seem like an expense, not necessarily a necessity.
 An expense is something you don’t have to spend.
 It is something that is deemed ‘a cost incurred’.
 This is why marketing is always seen as a place to ‘save money’.
 Organisations seem to value the tangible chunks of equipment more than the intangible ‘ideas’.
 Phrases like… ‘We didn’t mind investing the extra revenue in this much whizzier widget, because it will help future proof our organisation’ seem to trip off the tongue.